Simplify Your GST Compliance with Expert Guidance!

 • Refund of output tax which has been paid on zero-rated supply of goods and/or services

-• Refund of input tax on inputs or on input services which have been used to make zero-rated supplies
+• Refund of input tax on inputs or on input services that have been used to make zero-rated supplies

-• Refund of tax levied on goods which are categorised as deemed exports
+• Refund of tax levied on goods hat are categorized as deemed exports

 • Refund of the unutilized input tax credit as specified under Section 54(3) of the GST Act due to an inverted duty structure.